 To accomodate these changing needs, storage systems must be able to handle web-scale workloads with many concurrent readers and writers to a data-store.
 Some data is frequently written and retrieved, such as database files and virtual machine images.
 Other data, such as documents, images, and backups are generally written once and rarely accessed.
 Web and mobile data assets also need to be accessible over the web via a URL to support today's web/mobile applications.
 A one-size-fits-all data storage solution is therefore neither practical nor economical.

-Swift is a multi-tenant, highly scalable and durable object storage system that was designed to store large amounts of unstructured data at low cost via a RESTful http API.
+OpenStack Object Storage (code named Swift) is a multi-tenant, highly scalable and durable object storage system that was designed to store large amounts of unstructured data at low cost via a RESTful http API.
 "Highly scalable", means that it can scale from a few nodes and a handful of drives to thousands of machines and dozens of Petabytes of storage.
-Swift is designed to be horizontally scalable–there is no single point-of-failure.
-Swift is also ideal for storing and serving content to many, many concurrent users - a charateristic which differentiates it from other storage systems.
+OpenStack Swift is designed to be horizontally scalable–there is no single point-of-failure.
+OpenStack Swift is also ideal for storing and serving content to many, many concurrent users - a charateristic which differentiates it from other storage systems.

-As one of the two initial components of the OpenStack project, Swift is used to meet a variety of needs.
-Swift’s usage ranges from small deployments for “just” storing VM images, to mission critical storage clusters for high-volume websites, to mobile application development, custom file-sharing applications, data analytics and private storage infrastructure-as-a-service.
-Swift is open-sourced under the Apache 2 license and now has over 70 contributors, and new developers are contributing every year.
+As one of the two initial components of the OpenStack project, OpenStack Swift is used to meet a variety of needs.
+OpenStack Object Storage usage ranges from small deployments for “just” storing VM images, to mission critical storage clusters for high-volume websites, to mobile application development, custom file-sharing applications, data analytics and private storage infrastructure-as-a-service.
+OpenStack Swift is open-sourced under the Apache 2 license and now has over 70 contributors, and new developers are contributing every year.

-The purpose of this architecture overview is to help those who are considering deploying an object storage system based on OpenStack Swift and complements the official Swift documentation which is available at http://swift.openstack.org.
-Not every topic related to getting Swift up and running in your environment is covered in this document, but it provides an overview of the key building blocks of Swift, how Swift works and some general deployment considerations.
+The purpose of this architecture overview is to help those who are considering deploying an object storage system based on OpenStack OpenStack Swift and complements the official OpenStack Swift documentation which is available at http://swift.openstack.org.
+Not every topic related to getting OpenStack Swift up and running in your environment is covered in this document, but it provides an overview of the key technology building blocks, how OpenStack Swift works and some general deployment considerations.

-All communication with Swift is done over a REST-ful HTTP API.
-Application Developers who'd like to take advantage of Swift for storing content, documents, files, images etc. can use one of the many client libraries that exist for all all popular programming languages, including Java, Python, Ruby, C# and PHP.
-Existing backups, data protection and archiving applications which currently support either Rackspace Cloud Files or Amazon S3 can also use Swift as their storage back-end with minor modifications.
+All communication with OpenStack Swift is done over a REST-ful HTTP API.
+Application Developers who'd like to take advantage of object storage for storing content, documents, files, images etc. can use one of the many client libraries that exist for all all popular programming languages, including Java, Python, Ruby, C# and PHP.
+Existing backups, data protection and archiving applications which currently support either Rackspace Cloud Files or Amazon S3 can also use OpenStack Swift as their storage back-end with minor modifications.

-As Swift has a REST-ful API, all communication with Swift is done over HTTP, using the HTTP verbs to signal the requested action.
-A Swift storage URL looks like this:
+As OpenStack Swift has a REST-ful API, all communication with OpenStack Swift is done over HTTP, using the HTTP verbs to signal the requested action.
+An object storage URL looks like this:

 /, so pseudo-nested directories are possible.